firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Gabriela-Damián-Miravete.md

 I grew up in Mexico City, and I'm still here because I love it as much as I suffer it!

-I´m on Twitter as [@gabrielintica](https://www.twitter.com/gabrielintica) and on Instagram as [@miradavaga](http://www.instagram.com/miradavaga), sharing photos of the books I read and the places I travel to.
+I'm on Twitter as [@gabrielintica](https://www.twitter.com/gabrielintica) and on Instagram as [@miradavaga](http://www.instagram.com/miradavaga), sharing photos of the books I read and the places I travel to.

 **What kind of creative work do you do?**